Fliplet/fliplet-cli/docs/Data-source-security.md

 // No access granted to other type of operations
 ```

+### Make changes to the input query

-Furthermore, rules can also make changes to the input `query` object if required:
+Rules can also make changes to the input `query` object if required:

 ```js
 if (type === 'select') {